pelayoarbues/quartz/content/notes/literature-notes/Articles/Transformer Models An Introduction and Catalog.md

 ---
 author: [[AI, software, tech, and people, not in that order... by X]]
-title: "'Transformer Models: An Introduction and Catalog'"
+title: 'Transformer Models: An Introduction and Catalog'
 tags:
 - articles
 - literature-note